wasauce/remail-engine/README.markdown

 * Upload the engine to Google App Engine (see their [docs](http://code.google.com/appengine/docs))
 * DONE.
 Now go send/receive some email.
   * Ruby users consider installing the [Remail gem](http://github.com/maccman/remail) (sudo gem install remail).
-  * Python users consider reviewing a python example []() (git clone the project)
+  * Python users consider reviewing a python example found in main.py as the SendTestEmailHandler
+* Note that there are multiple options for the email address FROM which the email is sent.
+Specifically it can be an email address of a registered administrator (developer) of the application, the current user if signed in with Google Accounts, or any valid email receiving address for the app (that is, an address of the form string@appid.appspotmail.com).
+See more details here: http://code.google.com/appengine/docs/python/mail/overview.html
+  * For a more professional/official looking emails, register an email address from your domain as an administrator (developer) of the application and send all emails from that address -- e.g. support@mydomain.com.

 ## Feature ideas
-* Attachment support.
-Add support to send attachments and receive and store and resend attachments -- http://code.google.com/appengine/docs/python/mail/attachments.html
+*

 ## Todo
 * Add example python code to call the App
+* Ensure that attachments are properly being stored